This website uses cookies. Learn more via our web privacy policy. For questions, please email dataprivacy@columbusstate.edu.

 A Robert Noyce Teacher Scholarship Program

 A Collaborative Network to Increase the Number of High-Quality Secondary School STEM Teachers in Georgia (CN-STEM) is the Robert Noyce Teacher Scholarship Program at Columbus State University (CSU).
-The Program is a cooperation with the Muscogee County School District (MCSD) to recruit and prepare secondary school mathematics, computer science, and science teachers to meet the needs of students in high-need school districts.
+The Program is in cooperation with the Muscogee County School District (MCSD) to recruit and prepare secondary school mathematics, computer science, and science teachers to meet the needs of students in high-need school districts.
 This program is funded by the National Science Foundation grant number: 1852688.
 A summary of the components of the grant are provided below.

 Scholarships